You can find the complete code for this chapter on github

 tokio_proto::multiplex::ClientProto

-has the following trait bound:
+we notice that Transport has the following trait bound:

 # #![allow(unused_variables)] #fn main() { # // add dummy trait to have some syntax highlighting # trait Dummy { type Transport: 'static + Stream<Item = (RequestId, Self::Response), Error = io::Error> + Sink<SinkItem = (RequestId, Self::Request), SinkError = io::Error> # } #}

-But as per the Framed
+But as per the Framed documention,

-our Framed<T, Codec>
+our Framed<T, Codec> implements:

 # #![allow(unused_variables)] #fn main() { Stream<Item=Codec::Item, Codec::Error> + Sink<SinkItem = Codec::Item, SinkError = Codec::Error> #}